If you’re looking to get your forklift license, now is a great time.

 As you can see from the video, most of an operator’s job duties involve a high degree of independence.

 So, you won’t have to repeatedly ask your supervisor where to go or what to do next.
-Instead, you’ll rely on a computer to direct you throughout your shift.
+Instead, rely on a computer to direct you throughout your shift.

 The environment